Measuring the health of music rehearsal spaces since 2006

-There are many commercial music rehearsal spaces across the world offering excellent opportunities for musicians to perfect their informal music-making.
-They act as a critical meeting point between the amateur and professional activity, similar to sports centres.
-Music Rehearsal spaces are often unique in response to their users, location and the building they are housed in, developed over several years.
-They serve a relatively local population and are mostly located in urban areas.
+Similar to sports centres, they act as a critical meeting point between amateur and professional activity.
+Music Rehearsal spaces are developed over several years, often unique in response to their users, location and the building they are housed in.
+They serve a relatively local population and mostly located in urban areas.
 Artists will increasingly need access to high quality spaces as the monetary value of land and buildings grow.

 A number of spaces work with record companies, promoters, publishers, music management companies, orchestras and opera companies.
 Sometimes a room hire is on a long-term let or sub-let.
 However, there is little information or coordinated effort to promote their use.
 Until now.